 Inventory, lb : 0

-Chervil root is most often prepared like other root vegetables, either boiled or roasted.
-Much of the flavor and aroma is from the skin of the tuber, so it is advised not to peel Chervil root prior to preparing it.
-Roots should be thoroughly washed to remove any soil or debris.
-Chervil root can be braised alongside meats or other vegetables or boiled and mashed or pureed.
-Chervil pairs well with meat and fish, as well as other root vegetables like carrots, parsnips and celeriac.
-Chervil root can be stored like potatoes through the winter, as long as care is taken to keep the tuber from sprouting (proper temperature and moisture levels maintained).
+Chervil root can be consumed raw, grated into green salads or utilized as a crunchy garnish, but it is most popularly used in cooked applications such as boiling, pureeing, steaming, and roasting.
+Much of the flavor and aroma is from the skin of the tuber, so it is advised not to peel the Chervil root prior to preparing it.
+Roots should also be thoroughly washed before use to remove any soil or debris.
+Chervil root can be braised alongside meats or other vegetables, boiled and mashed, or pureed.
+Chervil root pairs well with meats such as poultry, beef, lamb, and fish and other root vegetables like carrots, parsnips, and celeriac.
+The roots will keep up to three months when stored in a cool, dry, and dark place.

 Recipes that include Chervil Root.
 One is easiest, three is harder.

 |Great British Chefs||Roast Venison Loin with Snails, Roasted Chervil Root, and Field Mushroom Puree|